Beginner’s guide to building your first email list

 Although email marketing is a great way to keep in touch with potential and existing customers, it has the potential to cause a legal headache if you’re not careful.

 Finally, every email you send should contain contact details for your business and a link which allows people to unsubscribe from you list.
-If this seems a lot to deal with, the 123 Reg email marketing tool comes with built in features that will help you do email marketing without spamming.

 If you want to reach your prospects and customers in a quick, highly targeted and cost-effective way, email is still the best solution for that.
 And if you follow our six tips above, you’ll have no trouble building a solid list of subscribers.